uruws/uws/docs/topology/app/cdn.md

 At deploy time the *cdn containers* MUST be deployed first in order to have the new assets ready for the CDN provider.

-We now have the new assets ready for the CDN, but no *user* is asking for them yet; as *web and api containers* weren't deployed so far.
+We now have the new assets ready for the CDN, but no *user* is asking for them yet; as *web containers* weren't deployed so far.

 We have still the old asset's versions as well, in the nginx's cache (for 1h).
 So *users* asking for either new versions or old versions will properly get them; either from the cache (old) or from the the new deployed *cdn containers*.

-After *cdn containers* are ready, the *web and api containers* can be deployed.
+After *cdn containers* are ready, the *web containers* can be deployed.

 ## Refs